Paul Neville’s professional musical career did not conform to the usual academic background that is associated with most composers.

 At this point, unable to keep all these balls up in the air, Paul decided to work full-time as a composer and arranger.

 This new era enabled him to spend more time in bringing his earlier classical music influences back into his work.

 He started a new quartet called “Rubato” (flute, clarinet, violin and cello) that gave live performances and an outlet for his new works – and he also enjoyed a creative relationship with a contemporary choreographer (Angela Lane) writing new music to her dance routines.

 Among other live performances, Paul co-produced and played piano at a live concert with Spike Milligan.
 All the music was written and arranged by Paul and performed by the Opus 20 Orchestra on stage with the American conductor, Scott Stroman.

 “I never dreamed that one day someone would want to set my poems to music ….”

 Spike Milligan (1996)

 Paul and Spike lived near each other in Sussex and this concert was the culmination of a years work between them.
 Paul composed new pieces of music set to a selection of Spike’s poems.
-Spike read his poems during the performance while the orchestra performed on the stage behind him.
+Spike read his poems on stage during the performance while the orchestra played the pieces on the stage behind him.

 Many years later, Paul again set music to poetry – this time it was to the poem “Belderg” written by the Irish poet, playwrite and Nobel Prize recipient for Literature – Seamus Heaney.